What hasn’t happened in past 50 years will happen in next five: V. Vaidyanathan

 What is your biggest challenge?
 How can IDFC Bank differentiate itself from other Mumbai-based technology-friendly banks that aim at ease of transactions?
 Beyond that, what are the ingredients you need to bring to make it different?

 There is no doubt that a large number of Indian banks are jumping on the technology bank bandwagon.
 We are not the only ones.
 I can certainly say that technology is there, but how we use it is of most importance.
 For example, there is Aadhaar everywhere—but a large number of banks are still taking physical KYC (know-your-customer) to still do the same thing.
 How do we use the Aadhaar, or AI?
 We believe we have taken a big crack at that.

 Second, we are founded on technology—we are not a traditional bank that converted and then learnt to do digitalization.
 We started as a technology company and have lived and breathed that life all this while.
-Like I said before, I take inspiration from the fact that when people start talking about Indian economy becoming a $5 trillion in the next 8-10 years, that additional $2.5 trillion is yet to be created.
+Like I said before, I take inspiration from the fact that when people start talking about Indian economy becoming a $5 trillion one in the next 8-10 years, that additional $2.5 trillion is yet to be created.
 Nobody has a stamp on it—so, that is a new market.
 Nobody has touched it yet.
 We have a chance.
-We will create new credit markets, new liability markets and have a significant play in the India, which is yet to be created.
+We will create new credit markets, new liability markets and have a significant play in India which is yet to be created.